bijoychandraAU/PrecipTDS/readme.md

 ## Example 1: Temporal Downscaling of 1-hour to 15-min.

-The projected precipitation for 1 year (2030) that recorded at 1-h scale is disaggregated to 15-min precipitation using the observed 15-min precipitation.
+The projected precipitation for 1 year (2030) recorded at 1-h scale is disaggregated to 15-min precipitation using the observed (1981-2000) 15-min precipitation.

 ### 1.1.
 Observed 15-min (O15) precipitation.